7 Signs You Need to Visit an Atlanta Eye Doctor

 Glaucoma and cataracts — along with macular degeneration — are the leading causes of vision loss throughout the world.
 Specialists can provide an eye care routine to slow or prevent worsening.

 On Lifestyle Changes

-The lifestyle changes are typical professional suggestions.
-Though, them combined with exam results may be a strong motivator to heed their warning.
+Lifestyle changes are typical professional suggestions.
+This advice combined with exam results may strongly motivate patients to heed their doctor’s warning.

-Medical insurance covers serious eye care and surgery needs via ophthalmologist.
-Surgeries have a high success rate; don’t use them as an excuse to avoid checkups and an eye care routine.
+Medical insurance covers serious eye care and surgery needs via an ophthalmologist.
+Surgeries have a high success rate but don’t use them as an excuse to avoid checkups and an eye care routine.

 Come See Us: The Eye Consultants of Atlanta

 We’re located throughout the Atlanta area and represented by 11 offices.
 Our network of skilled medical practitioners has extensive knowledge and expertise.
 We are a one-stop location for all your eyecare needs — including:

 - Glaucoma treatment

 Our optical center ensures 100% satisfaction, offering hundreds of frames and lenses.
 You’ll find dozens of styles from the biggest brands.
 We’ll have you seeing through new eyes and making sure everything is great with routine eye care.